Blog April 11, 2023

 Conversely, when used proactively, justice can be a tool to mitigate and prevent such compounding challenges.
 In crises, justice and humanitarian issues often overlap as new legal issues arise and existing challenges become more complex.
 If coordinated effectively, cross-sector efforts can provide a basis for sustainable development.

-For the past year, and leveraging cross-sector collaboration, the Center on International Cooperation at New York University and Pathfinders for Peaceful, Just, and Inclusive Societies have brought together humanitarian, development, and justice actors under a new initiative called Justice for Refugees.
+For the past year, and leveraging cross-sector collaboration, the Center on International Cooperation at New York University and Pathfinders for Peaceful, Just, and Inclusive Societies have brought together humanitarian, development, and justice actors under a new initiative called Justice for Displaced Populations.
 The aim of this program is to break down disciplinary silos and catalyze collaboration to address the justice needs of displaced populations.

 On February 1st, 2023, nearly 100 key stakeholders across the justice and humanitarian sectors came together to discuss access to justice in situations of forced displacement.
 Remarks were made by an ambassador, a former chief justice, a former minister of justice, a refugee leader, civil society justice leaders, representatives of UN member states, and practitioners in the multilateral sphere.
 The event was co-hosted with the United Nations High Commission on Refugees (UNHCR), the United Nations Development Programme (UNDP), The Hague Institute for Innovation of Law (HiiL), and the Permanent Missions to the UN of the Government of Canada, the Government of Colombia, and the Kingdom of the Netherlands.